-Vermeer was a perfectionist, he painted slowly and with expensive pigments.
+Johannes Vermeer was a perfectionist.
+He painted slowly and with expensive pigments.
 He made only 34 paintings, most of them quiet, eerily realistic domestic scenes.
-His work was mildly successful in his day, but his death left his family impoverished and for the next two centuries his work would be attributed to more well known artists.
+Vermeer was mildly successful in his day, but his death left his family impoverished, and for the next two centuries his work was attributed to more well known artists.
 Today, Vermeer is among the most popular and obsessively researched artists in history.
 His work is scrutinized around the world and analyzed by scholars and scientists.
 So what happened?
 What’s the big deal with Vermeer?

-The struggle for attribution took a dark tone in 1945 when nearly all of Vermeer’s supposed religious paintings were tracked back to the soon legendary forger “Han van Meergeren.
+The struggle for attribution took a dark tone in 1945 when nearly all of Vermeer’s supposed religious paintings were tracked back to the soon legendary forger Han van Meergeren.
 Meergeren’s invented Vermeer’s Christ with the Adulteress whichhad sold a few years earlier to Hermann Göring for 1.65 million guilders, approximately 7 million USD today.
 Practically overnight Vermeer’s oeuvre shrank dramatically, with The Head of Christ, The Last Supper II, The Blessing of Jacob, The Adulteress, and The Washing of the Feet identified as fakes.
 And the trouble was just getting started.

 In 2001, David Hockney proposed a radical theory explaining Vermeer’s nearly photo-realistic work.
 His book, Secret Knowledge: Rediscovering the Lost Techniques of the Old Masters, claimed that Vermeer, along with other renaissance artists used a camera obscura, and camera lucida to project the subjects of their paintings onto their canvases, allowing them to reproduce reality with a previously impossible precision.